New Hardness Results for the LOCAL Model via a Simple Self-Reduction: Lower bound for maximal -matching Lower bound for maximal b-matching

 \paragraph{Definition of $\algo_1$.} We define $\algo_1$ as follows.
 Fix the input graph \(G\), and fix any node \(v \in V\).
 The node \(v\) gathers its radius-\((T-1)\) view \(\view_{T-1}(v,G)\), computes its \(b\) preferred directions, outputs $\M$ on the preferred half-edges, and $\U$ on all the others.

 In other words, each node $v$ gathers its radius-$(T-1)$ view $\mathcal{V}$.
 Then, it considers all possible extensions of $\mathcal{V}$ into radius-$T$ views, it simulates $\algo_0$ on all of them, and for each incident half-edge $h$ it computes the fraction of times in which $\algo_0$ outputs $\M$ on $h$.
-Then, it outputs $\M$ on the $b$ ports with highest fractions, and $\U$ on all the others.
+Then, it outputs $\M$ on the $b$ ports with the highest fractions, and $\U$ on all the others.

 \paragraph{Almost determinism.} We now prove that, in some sense, the algorithm $\algo_0$ must be almost deterministic.
 Informally, $S_{\maxDeg,b}(v)$ is the fraction of times in which $\algo_0$ outputs $\M$ on a direction that is not preferred.
 We prove that, if the sum of $S_{\maxDeg,b}(v)$ is large, then $\algo_0$ must have large badness.
-For this purpose, we introduce a statement about probability, which we prove in \Cref{app:probability-deviation}.
-For the case in which $b=1$, we provide a much simpler proof in \Cref{app:simpler-proof-maximal-matching}.
+For this purpose, in the full version of this paper \cite{full_version_arxiv}, we introduce a statement about probability; for the case in which $b=1$, we also give a much simpler proof.